steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 We can solidify this idea by considering how two unrelated functions interact at different scales.

 First, imagine two tiny unrelated functions nestled together in the same module—like the example above.
-This doesn’t seem like a big deal.
+This doesn't seem like a big deal.
 Both pieces are small, and we can very quickly determine that they are unrelated.

 Next, consider two 65+ line unrelated functions in the same module—along with their associated helpers functions.
 All of those moving parts provide the opportunity to create confusion.
 Trying to determine which parts are related, is enough to make anyone's head spin.
 When the reader can not decide what to focus on, then they will have to re-read code several times.